Legislation

 written notice at the earliest practicable time to a municipality in

-department of environmental conservation, whether the potential
+consultation with the department of environmental conservation, whether

-development of a build-ready site;
+adversely affected by development of a build-ready site;

 4. Undertake all work and secure such permits as the authority deems